Pvt. Leverett Holden of the CT 29th at East Avon Cemetery

 A Life of Labor and Advocacy

-Before the war, Holden lived in Hartford with the Wadsworth family, likely as a servant or laborer.
-He may have been influenced by abolitionist James W.C.
-Pennington and possibly attended abolitionist events, such as Hartford’s 1856 celebration of the end of slavery.
+His enlistment documents show he was born in Vernon, CT, about 1825.
+The 1850 U.S. Census shows he was working and living at the Wadsworth Inn at 1234 Prospect Street in Hartford, likely as a servant or laborer.
+Abolitionist James W.C.
+Pennington may have influenced him and possibly attended abolitionist events, such as Hartford’s 1856 celebration of the end of slavery.

 Military Service and Sacrifice

 During the Civil War, Holden fought in multiple battles with the 29th Connecticut Colored Infantry, a unit composed of Black soldiers fighting for the Union and freedom.
+The Unit was involved in several engagements in 1864 in Virginia, including at Petersburg, Chaffins Farm, Darbytown Road, and Kell House.
 In September 1864, after the Battle of Petersburg, VA, he was hospitalized at an X Corps Flying Hospital and later honorably discharged in November 1865 in New Haven, CT.

 A Legacy That Endures